-Up to 256 KB of SRAM is provided.
+Up to 256 KB of SRAM is provided, however, 80 KB is reserved for system usage, leaving 176 KB for applications..
 Power control and retention granularity is implemented in 32-KB blocks allowing the user to control the amount of memory retained in Deep Sleep.
 Memory is not retained in Hibernate mode.